ispeters/async_scope/asyncscope.md

 It is safe to destroy a scope in the unused state because there can't be any work referring to the resources protected by the scope.

+[comment]: # (TODO: The following paragraph is much less convincing after splitting scopes into scopes and tokens.)

 Under the standard assumption that the arguments to `nest()` are and remain valid while evaluating `nest()`, it is always safe to invoke any supported operation on the returned _`nest-sender`_.
 Furthermore, if all senders returned from